Rishabh-1999/Matrimonial-Website/README.md

 # Matrimonial-Website

 A matrimonial website with a custom inbuilt Recommender system for finding a suitable bride or groom.
-Recommender system will use many attributes to find a suitable partner according to specification or data entered.
+Recommender system will use many paramters to find a suitable partner according to specification or data entered.

-This was made for **Chitkara University** as a Project for AWS Course.
+This was made for **Chitkara University** as a Project for AWS Course Subject.

 ```
-npm start or node app.js
+npm start or node app.js or nodemon app.js
 ```

 It will run under the url http://127.0.0.1:3000/